-If we are lucky this table may have a clustered index and then that's the scenario where this little project play a role.
+If we are lucky this table may have a clustered index in Sql Server or an index with a frequency histogram in oracle and then that's the scenario where this little project play a role.

 We must advice that depending on the amount of thread it is a very resource intensive process and in some cases CPU compsuntion could rise up to 100% and disk queue length may cause long waits.